Mariel, Cuba: New Port of Mariel Development Project

 Mariel is ideally situated to handle U.S. cargoes when the American trade embargo is eventually lifted, and will receive U.S. food exports already flowing into the country under a 2000 amendment to the US sanctions.
 If these technical and political developments occur, and if the Mariel container terminal are operationally and financially competitive, Mariel could become one of the major hub ports of the Caribbean region, competing against the existing hub ports of Freeport, Bahamas; Kingston, Jamaica; Multimodal Caucedo Port, Dominican Republic; Port of Spain, Trinidad and Tobago; and Panama, which receive very large container ships with cargo containers originating or bound to multiple regional origins and destinations, including US ports.

-The President of Cuba, Raul Castro, already made two visits to the Mariel development zone to inspect the progress of the works, including one visit in June 2011 together with the former Brazilian President Luiz Inacio Lula da Silva under whom the agreement to support the development of Mariel had been reached.

 The new port, with improved highway, railroad, and communications infrastructure, began operating in January 2014.
-As of August 2014, the special economic zone was still under construction.
+Brazilian President Dilma Rousseff accompanied Raúl Castro to inaugurate the first completed section of the new container terminal.

+Cuba created the special economic zone in 2014 with the goal of using tax breaks and customs breaks to attract foreign investment.
+As of late 2018, 43 applications from foreign businesses had been approved and 17 foreign companies were operating in the zone.
+As of 2023, Havana Energy and French utility Hive are building utility-scale solar energy plants in the zone.

+The special development zone is exempt from normal Cuban economic legislation.
+Foreign investors in the zone must contribute 0.5% of their income to the SDZ development and maintenance fund and pay a 1% sales and service tax for local transactions.
+Cuban enterprises which supply domestic products and services to foreign businesses operating in the zone are permitted to retain 50% of their profits.